Andrew Craddock "A.C." Lyles Jr.

 Andrew Craddock Lyles was born in Jacksonville, Fla.
 He actually started working for the studio via its then-owned Florida Theater, where Lyles worked as a page boy and then usher for almost a decade.
 He had met the studio's head, Adolph Zukor, during his usher days and corresponded with him until he had saved enough money to migrate west in 1938, he told the Los Angeles Times.

-Once in Hollywood, he went straight to Par and managed to snare a meeting with Zukor, who placed him in the mailroom, where Lyles made the princely sum of $15 a week.
+Once in Hollywood, he went straight to Paramount and managed to snare a meeting with Zukor, who placed him in the mailroom, where Lyles made the princely sum of $15 a week.
 He also ran errands for the studio boss and escorted visitors around the lot.
 By 1940 he had been promoted to the studio's publicity department; later he supervised advertising as well.
 After serving in various production capacities on several films including 1956's "The Mountain," starring Spencer Tracy, he got his producing stripes in 1957 with James Cagney's only directorial effort, "Short Cut to Hell," a low-budget gangster film.
 Thereafter he remained at Paramount as a producer of mostly low-budget Westerns; he provided the financing, and the studio provided the facilities and distribution.